tinylog-org/tinylog/jul-tinylog/readme.txt

   - tinylog-impl.jar or any other implementation

-Log entries are forwarded from jul-tinylog.jar to tinylog-api.jar and processed by the tinylog implementation like other log entries.
+Log entries are forwarded from java.util.logging.Logger to tinylog-api.jar and processed by the tinylog implementation like other log entries.